 Concerns of possible scientific misconduct are usually expressed first to the editors of a journal about a manuscript that is under consideration or has already been published.
 Journals should develop a consistent policy to encourage the reporting of indications of misconduct, for evaluating the allegations, and for handling the findings.
 Journals should include a general statement in their Instructions for Authors that allegations of misconduct will be pursued.
 Although the editor is not solely responsible for monitoring possible failure to meet legal or ethical research and publication standards, it is within his or her responsibilities to create and enforce policies that encourage good publication practices.44 Sample correspondence related to this topic is available on the CSE website.18 When allegations and/or findings of misconduct are presented, the editor will be faced with some level of responsibility for investigating, judging, and/or penalizing the author for these lapses.
 The Council of Science Editors recommends that each journal articulates a specific policy on the editor’s responsibility for notifying an author’s institution of failure to comply with the journal’s ethical standards.
 Additionally, the editor and the publisher have a responsibility to inform readers and secondary services of work formally proven to be plagiarized, fabricated, or falsified.45-48 Sample correspondence related to this topic is available on the CSE website.18

 (Authorship: Jennifer Cox took the lead in authoring this section on behalf of the CSE Editorial Policy Committee.
-This section was approved by the CSE Board of Directors on February 20, 2018 and it was added to the White Paper on May 4, 2018.)
+This section was approved by the CSE Board of Directors on February 20, 2018, and it was added to the White Paper on May 4, 2018.
+Jill Jackson took the lead on a 2022 update, which was approved by the Board of Directors on February 25, 2022.
+The White Paper was updated on February 28, 2022.)

 - Federation of American Societies for Experimental Biology (FASEB).
 Animals in research and education.
 Available at: http://faseb.org/Science-Policy–Advocacy-and-Communications/Science-Policy-and-Research-Issues/Animals-in-Research-and-Education.aspx (Accessed November 20, 2019).